 Cast Iron Skillet Cornbread is a delicious side dish that pairs perfectly with your favorite stew and soup recipes.
 The cornbread cooks tender with a crispy edge.

-Place the ¼ cup butter in a 10-inch cast iron skillet and put it in the preheated oven for about 5 minutes, or until the butter is melted and the skillet is hot.
+Place the butter in a 10-inch cast iron skillet and heat it for about 5 minutes, or until the butter is melted and the skillet is hot.

-In a large bowl, whisk together cornmeal, flour, baking powder, salt, and sugar.
+In a large mixing bowl, whisk together the cornmeal, flour, baking powder, salt, and sugar.

-Carefully remove the hot skillet from the oven and swirl the melted butter to coat the bottom and sides.
+Carefully remove the hot skillet from the grill or oven.
+Swirl the melted butter to coat the bottom and sides of the skillet, then pour any excess butter into the batter and stir until incorporated.

 Pour the batter into the hot skillet.
-It should sizzle as it hits the pan.
+It should sizzle when it hits the pan.

-Bake for 20-23 minutes, or until golden brown on top and a toothpick inserted in the center comes out clean.
+Bake for 20–23 minutes, or until the top is golden brown and a toothpick inserted into the center comes out clean.

-Let cool in the skillet for 5-10 minutes before slicing and serving.
+Let the cornbread cool in the skillet for 5–10 minutes before slicing and serving.

 Notes